macadmins/nudge/README.md

 # Nudge (macadmin's Slack #nudge)
 <img src="/assets/NudgeIcon.png" width=25% height=25%>

-Nudge is application for enforcing macOS updates, written in Swift 5.5 and SwiftUI 5.2.
-In order to use the newest features of Swift, Nudge will only work on macOS 11.0 and higher.
+Nudge is an multi-linguistic application, offering custom user deferrals, which strongly encourages macOS updates.
+Written in Swift 5.5 and SwiftUI 5.2, Nudge will only work on macOS Big Sur 11 and later.

 This is a replacement for the original Nudge, which was written in Python 2/3.
 If you need to enforce macOS updates for earlier versions, it is recommend to use [nudge-python](https://github.com/macadmins/nudge-python).